These articles were submitted by students in Professor Mo Krochmal’s Fall Semester 2020 News Writing class.

 “Biden was not my first or second or, frankly, probably not even my third choice as Democratic candidate,” Campbell said.
 “He is too established for my tastes and isn’t exactly inspiring, but I recognize that the only way we are going to move forward from here is to first stop moving backwards.”

-Julissa Rodriguez, a 21-year-old first time voter from Long Branch, N.J., attending Brookdale Community College in her hometown, will be voting for the first time this year, but registering to vote was a decision that she made feeling that it was the right thing to do, despite disliking both candidates.
+Julissa Rodriguez, a 21-year-old from Long Branch, N.J., attending Brookdale Community College in her hometown, will be voting for the first time this year, Registering to vote was a decision that she said was the right thing to do, despite disliking both candidates.